dantros/UnrealPluginsStart/README.md

 ![logo](UnrealPluginsStart.png "logo")

 In this world, there are Cakes and there are Monsters.
 Both of them are striving to survive in this delicious world. they have slightly different stats.
-But the thing is, if they are hungre, they need to eat.
+But the thing is, if they are hungry, they need to eat.
 Their behavior is implemented as the following state machine:

 ![state_machine](NonUnrealFiles/state_machine.svg "state_machine")